 It’s not anti-war — It’s pro-thinking

-If I were a fan of Sowell’s and saw his claims on WMD — I’d instantly know that it doesn’t remotely measure up to the standards I’d expect from him.
+If I were a fan of Sowell and saw his claims on WMD — I’d easily recognize that it doesn’t remotely measure up to the standards I’d expect from him.

-You follow the man — I follow principles & patterns of behavior.
+You follow the man — I follow principles and patterns of behavior.

 I saw the post-9/11 blitzkrieg of nationalism in another light — that by virtue of volume you can identify patterns of questionable integrity more easily.